 On the other hand, in the multi channel customer care approach, every channel is treated individually and is managed in a unique manner by implementing different strategies.
 Thus, a multichannel customer care strategy does not focus on creating a consistent shopping experience.

-Comparing omnichannel vs multichannel helps you to understand how you can integrate the touchpoints together to provide a consistent experience of a unified journey.
+Comparing omnichannel vs multichannel based on the customer experience statistics helps to understand how you can integrate the touchpoints together to provide a consistent experience of a unified journey.

-8 tips for creating excellent omnichannel customer experience journeys
+8 Steps for creating a successful omnichannel customer experience journey

 1. Conduct in-depth research in buyer personas